gpolyn/angular-ui-fha-multifamily/README.md

 ## Modularity

-Components at `src/app/components/parking` and `src/app/components/other` were prepared for integration with extensions of the `ICommonIncomeService` interface of `app.interface.ts`, but use abstract class service implementations, thus excusing responsibility for testing.
+Components at `src/app/components/parking` and `src/app/components/other` were prepared for integration with extensions of the `ICommonIncomeService` interface in `app.interface.ts`, but use abstract class service implementations, thus excusing responsibility for testing.
 (The approach has a problem: abstract service classes cannot be used in a component’s [`NgModule`](https://angular.io/docs/ts/latest/api/core/index/NgModule-interface.html) specification&mdash;errors resulted.)
 The abstract services used by the components at `src/app/components/parking` and `src/app/components/other` are later provided with concrete service classes in `src/app/component-module-facades`.

 In developing the app components, I imagined that app requirements included default field values for each component.
 For example, initial or placeholder values are given for several loan cost fields in the following excerpt from `src/app/components/loan-chracteristics/config.ts`.
 ```